AshishMehtaIO/active-learning-NER/README.md

 Steps to run the code:
 	1. Add the path to the dataset in cell 2, lines 1, 2, 3
-	2. Run baseline.ipynb cell by cell
+	2. Run published_baseline.ipynb cell by cell
 	3. An output file 'results_of_active_learning.txt' will get created once the notebook has finished running
 	4. Pass this file as input to score.py to generate the Area under the Learning Curve metric